-What makes this area of sea so significant is the sheer number of unexplained disappearances in a stretch os sea which is part of one of the busiest shipping routes in the World.
+What makes this area of the sea so significant is the sheer number of unexplained disappearances in a stretch of sea which is part of one of the busiest shipping routes in the World.
 Vessels cross through every day either traveling to Europe, America or the Caribbean.

-On October 8th 1492, Christopher Columbus was sailing through the area on his first voyage to discover the New World.
-In his logs he noticed that his compass was displaying strange readings.
-He didn't alert his crew so not to cause panic.
+On October 8th, 1492, Christopher Columbus was sailing through the area on his first voyage to discover the New World.
+In his logs, he noticed that his compass was displaying strange readings.
+He didn't alert his crew so as not to cause panic.
 3 days later he wrote that he saw a great flame of fire fall into the water from the sky and that a few weeks later he also saw a strange light in the distance.

-The Bermuda triangle is many way is often associated with aliens and UFOs.
-Some believe that the vessels and aircraft are taken by aliens while others believe there is a secret alien base in underneath the area in the depths of the sea.
-A lot of pilots have reported strange lights within the area and claim to have lost time (a typical phenomena associated with abductions).
+The Bermuda triangle is in many ways is often associated with aliens and UFOs.
+Some believe that the vessels and aircraft are taken by aliens while others believe there is a secret alien base underneath the area in the depths of the sea.
+A lot of pilots have reported strange lights within the area and claim to have lost time (a typical phenomenon associated with abductions).

-People have also speculated this area could be the home of the 'Lost city of Atlantis' (which we don't know if it even existed in the first place.).
-Atlantians who would have lived in this civilization supposedly had very advanced 'alien like' technology that they speculate could still be active on the ocean floor and they believe explain these disappearances.
-While there is no evidence to back up this claim of advance technology, in 1970 Dr Ray Brown was scuba diving in the Bahamas near the Bari Islands and claims he saw a pyramid like structure.
+People have also speculated this area could be the home of the 'Lost City of Atlantis' (which we don't know if it even existed in the first place.).
+Atlantians who would have lived in this civilization supposedly had very advanced alien-like technology that they speculate could still be active on the ocean floor and they believe explain these disappearances.
+While there is no evidence to back up this claim of advanced technology, in 1970 Dr. Ray Brown was scuba diving in the Bahamas near the Bari Islands and claims he saw a pyramid-like structure.
 Upon swimming inside he found it was free of coral and algae and illuminated by a light source he could not trace.
-In the very center of the pyramid was a sculpture of human hands holding a large crystal sphere.
+In the very centre of the pyramid was a sculpture of human hands holding a large crystal sphere.
 There was also a red gem attached to the end of a brass rod.
 He removed the crystal sphere as 'proof' of his amazing discovery.
 It has largely been thought to be a hoax, although there are many people who believe it to be real.
 The pyramid has never been found.

-Some people believe it acts like some sort of time portal or vortex sucking a vessel or aircraft from the sea in a type of space time rift.
+Some people believe it acts like some sort of time portal or vortex sucking a vessel or aircraft from the sea in a type of space-time rift.
 A lot of people have claimed to have experienced what is described as an electronic fog which causes them to experience a lapse in time.
-Mr Bruce Gernon claimed he lost approximately 28 minutes while flying over the Bermuda triangle.
-His base recorded the plane went off radar and reemerged at Miami beach seconds later.
+Mr. Bruce Gernon claimed he lost approximately 28 minutes while flying over the Bermuda triangle.
+His base recorded the plane went off the radar and reemerged at Miami beach seconds later.
 He himself did not notice any change in the atmosphere or the scenery.
-Other people have also reported that the triangle has it's own biosphere which produces it's own weather system including tornados that are not predicted in the area.
+Other people have also reported that the triangle has its own biosphere which produces its own weather system including tornados that are not predicted in the area.

-Scientists believe there are natural explanations to the mystery of the triangle.
+Scientists however believe there are natural explanations to the mysteries of the triangle.
 Compasses reportedly go wild within the triangle for a very natural reason related to the Earth's magnetic field which is called 'The Magnetic Effect'.

 First, the "Devil's Triangle" is one of the two places on earth that a magnetic compass does point towards true north.
 Normally it points toward magnetic north.
 The difference between the two is known as compass variation.
 The amount of variation changes by as much as 20 degrees as one circumnavigates the earth.
 If this compass variation or error is not compensated for, a navigator could find himself far off course and in deep trouble.